People

 Zaid Khan

 Zaid has a background in strategic communications in the advertising and design industry.
-Zaid’s particular interest is in using design-led approaches to help communicate research in new ways, such as digital interactions or experiential installations.
+Zaid uses design-led approaches to organize and deliver scholarly work in way that make a real world impact.
 He holds a Masters in Design in the Strategic Foresight & Innovation Program at OCAD University.

 Aly Rattansi